elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 03 Crisp Notes - Sociology of Development.md

     *   **Traditional Societies:** Characterized by ascription, particularism, collectivism, affective relationships, and a resistance to change.
     *   **Modern Societies:** Characterized by achievement, universalism, individualism, affective neutrality, and a culture of innovation.
     *   **(Link to MSO-001):** This dichotomy is directly based on **Talcott Parsons' "Pattern Variables,"** which provides the sociological foundation for the theory.
-3.  **Internal Barriers to Growth:** The theory posits that underdevelopment is caused by internal factors within the "Third World," such as a fatalistic culture, lack of entrepreneurial spirit (*n-ach* or "need for achievement" - **David McClelland**), and traditional social structures.
+3.  **Internal Barriers to Growth:** The theory posits that underdevelopment is caused by internal factors within the "Third World," such as a fatalistic culture, lack of entrepreneurial spirit (***n-ach* or "need for achievement**" - **David McClelland**), and traditional social structures.
 4.  **The Role of the West:** The West's role is to facilitate this transition through the diffusion of capital, technology, and modern values.

 #### **2. Key Models within the Paradigm**